BurntSushi/blog/content/about.md

 Patriots fan.
 [My passion for football has met my passion for programming.](https://github.com/BurntSushi/nfldb)

-My favorite cigar is the Liga Privada No. 9 and my favorite foods consist of cheeseburgers, steak, pizza and buffalo chicken.
+My favorite cigar is the Padron 1964 #4 (maduro) and my favorite foods consist of cheeseburgers, steak, pizza and buffalo chicken.

 I occasionally allow myself to get sucked into pointless debates online.